caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   station
   * Load queue entries have a pointer to an entry in the store queue to know every store that where before the load
-* Last improvment is Superscalar, having several fetch and decode unit as well as several alu and memory unit
+* Last improvment is Superscalar, having several fetch and decode units as well as several alu and memory units

 ![Dynamically Scheduled Processor](./dynamically_schedule.png)